-At a recent men’s breakfast, I shared the following thoughts about what it means for God to be our father.
+At a men’s breakfast some time ago, I shared the following thoughts about what it means for God to be our father.
 If you are not a father it should bless, humble, and encourage you; if you are a father it should bless, humble, and inspire you to be a better father — a father more like God.
 Here are at least 15 implications from Scripture to the profound truth that God is our father:

 1. He is a good listener – Jesus lifted up his eyes and said, “Father, I thank you that you have heard me” (John 11:41).

 2. He is eager to forgive the repentant – And he arose and came to his father.
 But while he was still a long way off, his father saw him and felt compassion, and ran and embraced him and kissed him (Luke 15:20).

 3. He is happy, not reluctant, to give – It is your Father’s good pleasure to give you the kingdom (Luke 12:3).

 4. He is knowledgeable of the minute details of our current situation – Your Father knows what you need before you ask him (Matthew 6:8).

 5. He responds appropriately to requests, for our good – If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!
 (Matthew 7:11).